szasohel/pool_stats/README.md

 ## How it works:

-This project sets up a PostgreSQL database for a fictional pool game score tracking web application.
+This project sets up a SQLite database for a fictional pool game score tracking web application.
 HTML, CSS and JavaScript uses to design front end functionality.
 The provided Python script uses the sqlalchemy library to create new player and read player